A PDF of this policy is at the bottom of the page.

 Summary: This policy prescribes standards for the use of university, equipment and resources.
 It includes descriptions and restrictions related to personal use of university resources.

-History: This policy revises Appropriate Use of University Resources, dated November 18, 2011.
+History: This policy revises Appropriate Use of University Resources, dated November 18, 2016.
+It was approved by the Board of Trustees on February 23, 2018.

 Chapter 1 – General